Skip Navigation

 Navigating the typical school year can be challenging for many students, and doing so amid uncertain circumstances can create additional anxieties.
 While ensuring students are staying engaged and on track is important, monitoring and supporting their mental and emotional health is even more essential.

-Utilizing web filtering and monitoring solutions like GoGuardian, Securly, and Lightspeed can provide administrators with valuable insight into student mental health, all while offering robust web filtering and classroom management to help keep students safe.
+Utilizing web filtering and monitoring solutions like GoGuardian, Securly, Linewize, and Lightspeed can provide administrators with valuable insight into student mental health, all while offering robust web filtering and classroom management to help keep students safe.

 GoGuardian specifically enables device-agnostic content filtering to protect students from harmful content and to eliminate unwanted distractions.
 It can also help identify students who are most at risk of suicide by using advanced machine learning to monitor content on school-issued devices.